 The Elantra is so much better than its predecessors, one wonders why Hyundai didn't bless it with a new name.
 Buyers don't have to make any sacrifices when choosing the current model.
 It delivers commendable fuel economy at a bargain price, and you also get a roomy cabin, distinctive styling inside and out, and surprising standard features like heated mirrors and satellite radio.

-The Elantra carries a 1.8-liter four-cylinder under its hood with a healthy 148 horsepower.
+The Elantra carries a 1.8-liter four-cylinder under its hood with a healthy 145 horsepower.
 Buyers have a choice of manual or automatic transmissions, both offering six speeds.
 The Sport variant gets a 2-liter four-cylinder with 173 horsepower and a sport-tuned suspension.

-The Sentra aims for above-average refinement for its class, and certainly achieves it.
+The Sentra aims for above-average refinement for its class and certainly achieves it.
 The understated styling will remind you of more expensive cars and is likely to wear well over time.
-There's more passenger space than before, even though weight dropped a bit with its 2013 upgrade.
 Fit and finish are excellent throughout, well beyond anything found in previous generations.
 The Sentra's comfy back seat is one of the largest you can get in a compact.

 Which Works Better?

 Buyers stepping down from a larger car will undoubtedly appreciate the refined Sentra.
 Its grown-up personality combined with strong fuel economy gives it a unique identity in the market.

 The Elantra adds its own flair to the economy car formula with expressive styling and a relatively sophisticated interior.
 We consider it a fine example of what can be accomplished in an inexpensive sedan.